Cognitive Biases: Memory and Effective Training

 Remember when you used to cram all your study into one night?
 Sorry, that doesn’t quite work.
 If you space your study over an extended period of time, you will learn more effectively.

 The spacing effect can be relevant to a heap of everyday situations, even at work.
-It is why we never have a chance of remember all the names of a new people.
-A load of information is hard to recall accurately after the first time, but after reinforcement you are able to remember every Tom, Dick and Harry, as well as Susan, Terry, Rashid and Veronica.
+It is why we never have a chance of remembering all the names of a new people.
+A load of information is hard to recall accurately after the first time, but after reinforcement, you are able to remember every Tom, Dick and Harry, as well as Susan, Terry, Rashid and Veronica.
 So a few weeks into a new work environment, you should have everyone’s name down pat.

 Reinforce learning over multiple occasions.
 A single full day of training doesn’t quite get the job done as well as it should.
 Training employees on the safe handling of chemicals?
 Hold follow-up sessions and activities to test and reinforce this knowledge.
 Find a way to incorporate elements of the training in your regular meetings too.
 It is much more effective.
 Multiple training periods over an extended period of time will make sure that vital information sinks in.